hauchel/duco/doc/DucoPerf.md

 Then the **Total** of all hashrates and the total of **Arduino** hashrates (below 250) is shown.

-The values are only updated by the server in intervals of 5 , i.e. the values only change after 5 jobs are completed for a miner.
+The values are only updated by the server in intervals of 5 or 3 , i.e. the values only change after 5 or 3 jobs are completed for a miner.

-These commands are available:
+These commands are available, use **?** or **#** to show:

+    a  get AVR Top e.g 20a
     j  Json with tick n
     q  Query  tick 10

-    a  sort by accepted
+    p  sort by accePted
     h  sort by hashrate
     n  no sort
-    s  sort by software
+    w  sort by softWare
-    t  sort by time
+    e  sort by Elapsedtime
     r  toggle reverse

     o  show Other users
-    u  switch to User n then query fast x  eXit
+    u  switchUser, e.g. 3u
+    s  Show topusers
+    t  switchTopuser (after getAVR), e.g. 1t

+For those  same as in jperf (a o u s t ? #) see description there.

+**q** query the miners for selected user every 10 seconds (tick 10)

+**j** query the miners for selected user with tick provided, `3j`queries every 3 seconds.

+The sorting commands help to interpret the efficiency of miners shown, sorry for the hard to remember shortcuts.
+After selecting the sort,  **j** is executed with the last selected value.

+ **n**  No sorting, miners are shown in order of appearance

+ **p**  sort by number of accePted requests

+ **h**  sort by Hashrate

+**w**  sort by softWare this is the name of the miner

+**e**  sort by Elapsed time

+**r**  toggle Reverse , this determines whether the highest or the lowest values are shown first.

 # Performance of the Rigs